Take the lead on dog theft

 Nottinghamshire Police are changing this and have become the first force in the country to appoint a Chief Inspector as a dog theft lead to prevent further dog thefts and show that dog theft is a serious crime.
 Devon and Cornwall Police force has also appointed a specialist officer to fight a rising number of dog thefts.

-Only one per cent of dog thefts lead to a prosecution
+of dog thefts lead to a prosecution

 Take action against dog theft